dw218192/Renderer/README.md

 }
 ```

-- In the `loop()` method, you may do some rendering, such as rendering the scene and swap the buffers.
+- The `loop()` method is called every frame, and you may use it to update the scene and render it, or render ImGui widgets.
 - Here we'll just render the scene once, save it to a file, and quit the application.

 ```cpp